 In fiscal 2018, the Compensation Committee targeted total direct compensation (i.e., base salary plus cash bonus opportunity plus long-term equity incentive opportunity) around the median of a composite index of data from our peer group and the Radford Global Technology Survey with targeted total cash compensation (i.e., base salary plus cash bonus opportunity) aligned to aggressive performance goals relative to such composite index.
 Our executive bonus program is a variable performance-based element of our overall compensation program.
 This bonus program provides the potential for cash compensation for our executive officers based on achieving the corporate financial performance goals contained in the annual strategic operating plan that is approved by our Board of Directors in the first month of the fiscal year.
-Participants in the program are senior executives with the highest level and amount of responsibility have the highest percentage of their total target compensation at risk.
-This program consists of two elements: (1) target bonuses; and (2) potential over-achievement awards.
+Participants in the program are senior executives who have a strategic function and are recommended by the CEO to the Compensation Committee for participation in the program consists of two elements: (1) target bonuses; and (2) potential over-achievement awards.
 Each executive officer's target bonus is determined based on position, responsibilities, and total target cash compensation, and may be subject to change from year to year.
-For fiscal 2018, each executive officer's target bonus was determined based on actual adjusted EBITDA (defined below) achieving budgeted adjusted EBITDA exceeding budgeted adjusted EBITDA for the fiscal year.
+For fiscal 2018, each executive officer's target bonus was determined based on actual adjusted EBITDA exceeding budgeted adjusted EBITDA for the fiscal year.

 Adjusted EBITDA is a non-GAAP measure and all references to actual adjusted EBITDA in this Compensation Discussion and Analysis refer to such non-GAAP measure.
-As used in our fiscal 2018 executive bonus plan, adjusted EBITDA includes income from continuing operations, prior to acquisitions occurring in the plan measurement period (prior to the impact, if any, of a payout of any potential over-achievement award) and is adjusted for the following: interest income and expense; income taxes; depreciation; amortization of acquired intangible assets; restructuring and other charges; impairment of longlived assets; acquisition and financing costs; fair value adjustments from purchase accounting; litigation and settlement expenses and stock-based and other non-cash compensation expense.
+As used in our fiscal 2018 executive bonus plan, adjusted EBITDA includes income from continuing operations, prior to acquisitions occurring in the plan measurement period (prior to the impact, if any, of a payout of any potential over-achievement award) and is adjusted for the following: interest income and expense; income taxes; depreciation; amortization of acquired intangible assets; restructuring and other charges; impairment of long-lived assets; acquisition and financing costs; fair value adjustments from purchase accounting; litigation and settlement expenses and stock-based and other non-cash compensation expense.
 All references to revenue are to revenue as calculated in accordance with GAAP.